MNLA has completed the development of a 20-year Landscape Master Plan for Smith College, a private women's liberal arts college.

-This master plan will guide the evolution of Smith’s outdoor campus landscape to meet current and future challenges while manifesting the schools values, educational goals and strategic priorities.
-The landscape master plan will establish an overarching philosophy for the landscape and a mission statement for Smith College for the next two decades with regard to: Inclusivity, Education, and Adaptation.
+This master plan will guide the evolution of Smith’s outdoor campus landscape to meet current and future challenges while manifesting the College’s values, educational goals and strategic priorities.
+The 2020 Landscape Master Plan establishes an overarching philosophy for the landscape by recalibrating the relationship between humans and their environment, grounded by four foundational landscape themes: inclusive, adaptive, educational, and connected.

 The Smith College campus is comprised of three distinct districts, River, Core and Town, each with its own distinct character and shaped by unique history, locality, ecology, and cultural influences.
 The landscape master plan seeks to accentuate what is most important about each district, while maintaining a cohesive campus feel.